siddarthachar/starter-academic/content/authors/admin/_index.md

   url: https://www.pitt.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include molecular dynamics, scientific deep learning, material design adn development.
+bio: My research interests include molecular simulation, statistical and quantum mechanics, scientific machine learning, material design and development, and molecular discovery.
+As of June 2024, I am a Ph.D. in [Computation Modeling and Simulation](https://www.cmsp.pitt.edu) from the [University of Pittsburgh](https://www.pitt.edu).
+I am an incoming postdoctoral scholar into the labs of [Dr. Andrew Ferguson](https://www.ferglab.com) and Dr. [Junhong Chen](https://www.junhongchengroup.pme.uchicago.edu) at [the Pritkzer School of Molecular Engineering](https://pme.uchicago.edu) at the Unviersity of Chicago.

 # Interests to show in About widget
 interests:
+- Molecular Simulation
+- Statistical Mechanics
-- Deep Learning
+- Machine Learning
-- Molecular dynamics and Quantum Mechanics
+- Quantum Mechanics
-- Material design and development
+- Material Design and Development
+- Molecular Discovery

 # Education to show in About widget
 education: